 Sometimes you can’t e-file a corrected return after an IRS rejection.
 For example, if your return is rejected because someone else uses your SSN, your spouse’s SSN or your dependent’s SSN without authorization, you may need to print your return and mail it.
 The IRS will then contact you by mail if it needs additional supporting documents.

 Don’t worry if you filed your return by the due date and it gets rejected.
 The IRS will consider it filed on time if you make the necessary corrections and e-file it again within 10 days.
-If you are mailing a paper return, you have until the actual due date of the return (April 17, 2018 for 2017 returns) or 10 calendar days after the IRS gives notification that the return was rejected or that the return cannot be accepted for processing, whichever is later, to get it back to the IRS.
+If you are mailing a paper return, you have until the actual due date of the return (generally April 15) or 10 calendar days after the IRS gives notification that the return was rejected or that the return cannot be accepted for processing, whichever is later, to get it back to the IRS.
 You should include an explanation with the paper return.

 If a fraudulent return was filed with your SSN